pietrodev07/pietrodev07/README.md

 - 🔭 I'm currently working on projects.

-- 🌱 I’m currently coding in HTML, CSS and JavaScript.
+- 🌱 I’m currently coding in React and TypeScript.

 - ❓ I love developing websites and web applications.